Al-Jama'a al-Islamiyya: Expansion

-Having once been favored by the Egyptian government of Anwar Sadat they now threatened it, passionately opposing what they believed was a "shameful peace with the Jews," aka the Camp David Accords with Israel.
-By 1979, they began to be harassed by the government but their numbers grew steadily.
+Having once been favored by the Egyptian government of Anwar Sadat they now threatened it, opposing what they believed was a "shameful peace with the Jews," (the Camp David Accords with Israel).
+By 1979, their numbers steadily grew.
 In 1979, Sadat sought to diminish the influence of the associations through a law that transferred most of the authority of the student unions to professors and administrators.
-During the 1980s, however, Islamists gradually penetrated college faculties.
+During the 1980s, Islamists gradually penetrated college faculties.
 At Assiut University, which was the scene of some of the most intense clashes between Islamists and their opponents (including security forces, secularists, and Copts), the president and other top administrators – who were Islamists – supported Jama'at demands to end mixed-sex classes and to reduce total female enrollment.
 In other universities Jama'at also forbade the mixing of genders, films, concerts, and dances, and enforced their bans with clubs and iron bars.
 From the universities the groups reached out to make new recruits, preaching in poor neighbourhoods of cities, and to rural areas. and after a crackdown against them, inmates of Egyptian jails.

-In April 1981, the group became involved in what was probably started as a clan feud/vendetta about livestock or property lines between Coptic and Muslim Egyptians in the vicinity of Minya, Egypt.
+In April 1981, the group became involved in clan feuds about livestock or property lines between Coptic and Muslim Egyptians in the vicinity of Minya, Egypt.
 The group believed in the position of tributary or dhimmi for Christians in Egypt and opposed any signs of Coptic "arrogance" (istikbar), such as Christian cultural identity and opposition to an Islamic state.
 The group distributed a leaflet accusing Egypt's one Christian provincial governor (appointed by the government) of providing automatic weapons to Christians to attack Muslims, and the Sadat administration of following orders given by the United States.

 Crackdown

-In June 1981, a brutal sectarian Muslim-Copt fight broke out in the poor al-Zawaiyya Al Hamra district of Cairo.
+In June 1981, a sectarian Muslim-Copt conflict broke out in the al-Zawaiyya Al Hamra district of Cairo.
 Over three days of fighting, 17 people were killed, 112 injured, and 171 public and private buildings were damaged.
 "Men and women were slaughtered; babies thrown from windows, their bodies crushed on the pavement below; there was looting, killing and arson."
-Islamic Group(s) were accused of participating in the incident and in September 1981, one month before the assassination of Sadat, the ALA-LC were dissolved by the state (although they had never been legally registered in the first place), their infrastructure was destroyed and their leaders arrested by the State Security Investigations Service.
+The group were accused of participating in the incident and in September 1981, one month before the assassination of Sadat, the ALA-LC were dissolved by the state, their infrastructure was destroyed and their leaders arrested by the State Security Investigations Service.